devangtomar/learning-docker/README.md

 # For containers and images

-## For listing containers which are even stopped..
+## For listing containers which are even stopped

 ```bash
 docker container ls -a